 A kettlebell Pood is approximately 16.38 kilograms or 36.11 pounds.
 The Pood was first mentioned in a number of 12th-century documents.

 Over the many years, the Kettlebell has evolved drastically and is now only used as an exercise tool.

 What about ancient Greece?

 Yes, there has been mention of other implements that resembled an exercise tool with a handle, in ancient Greece and other places, I even mentioned it in my first research published on the history of the kettlebell.
-The fact of the matter is, they resembled an exercise tool with a handle, but they did not evolve into the kettlebell.
+The fact of the matter is, it resembled an exercise tool with a handle but did not evolve into the kettlebell.